 - 1) When internal clock source is selected, this connector (as 10MHz Out) outputs the 10 MHz clock signal generated by the internal crystal oscillator inside the generator. - 2) When external clock source is selected, this connector (as 10MHz In) receives an external 10 MHz clock signal.
 This connector is usually used to realize synchronization among multiple instruments.
-For details about the signals mentioned about a place refer to a select the signals.
+For details about the signals mentioned above, please refer to the descriptions in "Clock Source".